sky-uk/feed/README.md

 You can mount the `.key` and `.crt` though a Kubernetes Secret see [feed-ingress-deployment-ssl](examples/feed-ingress-deployment-ssl.yml).

+### Merlin support

+Merlin is a distributed loadbalancer based on IPVS, with a gRPC based API. feed supports attaching to merlin as a frontend for ingress.

+See the [example](examples/feed-ingress-deployment-merlin.yml) for details.

 ### Gorb / IPVS Support

+_Gorb support is deprecated, and will be removed at some point.
+Use merlin instead._

 feed has support for configuring IPVS via [gorb](https://github.com/sky-uk/gorb).
 Gorb exposes a REST api to interrogate and modify the IPVS configuration such as virtual services and backends.